 How Does Credit Sesame Protect You?

 We always say, the best offense is a good defense.
 The only way to combat every attempt on your identity or credit is to effectively monitor all points of potential access.
 So, how does Credit Sesame line up against competitors?
 Do they cover all points?
 Here’s what’s covered by the most comprehensive Platinum Protection plan, which encompasses all the other plans:

 - Credit Report and Credit Score Monitoring: All plans have at least one element of credit report and score monitoring, but the free version only covers one credit bureau.
 To get a full picture of your credit, we recommend checking in more than one credit bureau.

-- ID Theft Insurance Reimbursement: All plans come with identity theft insurance with a minimum reimbursement of $50,000.
-For a free account, this is a great deal.
-The paid accounts have even more protection with identity theft insurance of up to $1,000,000.
+- ID Theft Insurance Reimbursement: All plans come with identity theft insurance with a maximum reimbursement up to $1,000,000.
+That includes the free plan, which we think is a steal.

 - Change of address monitoring: If someone aside from ourselves tries to change our address through USPS, we’d get alerted.

 - 24/7 Access to Live Experts for Credit and Lost Wallet Issues: This gave us access to a hotline where Credit Sesame experts walked us step by step through recovering our identity or making all the necessary calls to replace everything in our wallet.
 Unfortunately, this service is only available to account owners who pay upwards of $15.95 per month.
 That makes accessing customer service on Credit Sesame slightly more difficult than their competitors for other subscribers.

 - Public records monitoring: Credit Sesame monitored all public records and made sure that our names weren’t being used.
 If they were, they’d let us know immediately.

 - Social security number monitoring: Credit Sesame looked for our Social Security numbers with different aliases, names, and addresses to make sure no one was using our SSNs.